Saidalim Tanekeyev: Postwar

 In February 1974, he was transferred and appointed the First Deputy Chairman of the People's Control of Kazakh SSR.

 In July 1978, he was elected the chairman of the board of Consumer Society Union of Kazakhstan (Kazpotrebsoyuz).
 In December 1985, got retired due to pension age.

 From 1963 until 1986 – a Deputy of the Supreme Soviet of Kazakh SSR continuously and elected to the Central Committee of the Communist Party of Kazakhstan.

 From 1980 until 1986 – a member of the Central Committee of the World Co-operative Alliance (WCA).

 Founder and from December 1988 until July 2009 he was pro-bono Chairman of the Kazakhstan Voluntary Society of Disabled Persons Non-state Union.

 After retirement he got actively involved with authorship although hitherto was an editor of Rice of Kazakhstan (opening chapter, 1968) and Reflection on Cooperatives (1979) books and issued his first fiction Қиян асу (Steep Paths, 1979).
 A member of the Union of Writers of Kazakhstan, member if the Board of Literary Fund.

+He died April 19, 2017 in Almaty, Republic of Kazakhstan.